Tan28bha/Creative-Autopilot/EDGE_FUNCTIONS_SETUP.md

 - The environment variable isn't set in Supabase
 - Set it in Edge Functions → Settings → Secrets

+### "Hugging Face API error" or "Image generation failed"
+- Image generation uses Hugging Face Inference API
+- If you see rate limit errors, get a free API key at https://huggingface.co/settings/tokens
+- Set `HUGGINGFACE_API_KEY` in Edge Functions secrets for better rate limits
+- Some models may take time to load on first use (automatic retry is built-in)

 ### "Failed to send a request"
 - Check your Supabase URL in `.env.local` matches your project
 - Verify the function is deployed and active